Trusted WordPress tutorials, when you need them most.

 Here’s what it will look like on the front end of your WordPress site.

-Next, you can review the calendar events your users submit by going to the Events page from your WordPress dashboard.
+Next, you can review the calendar events that your users submit by going to the Sugar Calendar » Events page from your WordPress dashboard.

-All the user-submitted events will be listed here as pending.
-You can click the ‘Edit’ button under each event to review them.
+All the user-submitted events will appear in the calendar.
+You can click on any of them and then click the ‘Edit’ button to review them.

 Bonus: Create a Simple Event Calendar in WordPress